edelstone/actionverb.com/index.md

 annual growth and industry leading profitability.

-We do it by aggressively recruiting the absolute best and brightest engineers and structuring our company in a way that makes them very happy here.
+We do it by aggressively recruiting the absolute best and brightest engineers and structuring our company in a way that makes them want to work here forever.

 It's easy to say, but exceptionally hard to execute.
 Here's how we do it.